-Steve Clarke is a Research Fellow in the Oxford Uehiro Centre for Practical Ethics as well as a James Martin Research Fellow in Institute for Science and Ethics in the Oxford Martin School and Faculty of Philosophy.
-He is also a Senior Research Fellow in the Centre for Applied Philosophy and Public Ethics, Charles Sturt University.
+Steve Clarke is a Senior Research Associate in the Oxford Uehiro Centre for Practical Ethics and a Senior Research Fellow in the Centre for Applied Philosophy and Public Ethics, Charles Sturt University.
 He is currently a Chief Investigator on an Australian Research Council Discovery Grant, together with Julian Savulescu and C.A.J.
 Coady: ‘Moral Conservatism, Human Enhancement and the “Affective Revolution” in Moral Psychology’ (2013-15).
 He is the author of over sixty papers in refereed journals and edited collections, as well as two books, including The Justification of Religious Violence, Malden MA, Wiley-Blackwell, forthcoming.
 He is also a co-editor of three books.
 The most recent of these is Clarke, S., Powell, R. and Savulescu.
 J. (eds.)
 2013.
 Religion, Intolerance and Conflict: a Scientific and Conceptual Investigation, Oxford, Oxford University Press.

 Fields of special interest: Philosophy of Science, Bioethics, Applied Philosophy, Moral Psychology, Cognitive Science of Religion.